datalab-dev/ucd_library_libguide_chatbot/libbot_bert/scripts/README.md

+4layer_embedding_space.py ==>
-4layer_embedding_space.py ==> creates embedding vector space using a mean pool over the last 4 hidden layers of BERT embedding_space.py ==> creates embedding vector space using a mean pool over just the last hidden layer testing_small_embedding_space.py ==> creating small embedding vector spaces and testing search functions over them
+creates embedding vector space using a mean pool over the last 4 hidden layers of BERT

-search_testing.py ==> general search function (query compared to embedding vector space) smaller_sample_search.py ==> selective search function (can specify how many rows to work with)
+embedding_space.py ==>
+creates embedding vector space using a mean pool over just the last hidden layer

+testing_small_embedding_space.py ==>
+loads dataframe and selects subset of text.
+Computes embeddings for the subset with two methods (mean_last and las4_mean).
+Also has a comparison function in it to quickly check the two.

+search_testing.py ==>
+general search script

+compared_search_testing.py ==>
+Uses both embeddings from the last hidden layer, and the last 4 hidden layers.
+Compares them with a search function.

+bert_testing.py ==>
-bert_testing.py ==> early simple testing of bert with single text chunk
+early simple testing of bert with single text chunk

+df_url_crawl.py ==>
-df_url_crawl.py ==> getting the links to all the libguides and storing into a df sql_url_crawl.py ==> getting the links to all the libguides and storing into SQLite
+getting the links to all the libguides and storing into a df

+sql_url_crawl.py ==>
+getting the links to all the libguides and storing into SQLite